 Teachers of developmental reading or writing in college can use these worksheets as supplements to their primary text.
-Thw worksheets can also be used as emergency substitute plans.
-Each worksheet provides material that an average college student should complete in about 20 minutes.
+Thw worksheets can also be used as emergency substitute plans or for differentiated instruction.
+Each worksheet provides material that an average student should complete in about 30 minutes.

 Reading Labs or Developmental Centers

 Reading labs may copy the worksheets so that tutors work one on one with students on their reading and vocabulary.
 Alternatively, the computers in the writing center may link to this site and students can download and print the sheets as they are needed.

 Private Tutors and Homeschoolers

 Private tutors and homeschoolers can link to this site or download the worksheets to work with individual students.
 They may also be assigned as homework.